almirmulahasanovic/ImdbDemoProject/Sections/HTTPToBlob.md

 \
 ![storage account](images/HTTPToBlob/AdfHTTPBlob7.png)\
 \
 Execute pipeline activity is used to pass parameter values used in Copy Activity.
-All 4 parameter fields are referencing parameters from ForEach activity.
+All four parameter fields are referencing parameters from ForEach activity.
 The same pipeline will be executed as many times as ForEach activity contains parameters in itself.
 This way we reuse the patern and Copy activity to execute fetching all datasets from IMDB database and storing into Azure Blob Storage.

 \